inakiabt/walkie-talkie/README.md

       }
     }

-Then run the following command using npm
+Then run the following command using `npm`

-    npm install && npm install mocha -g
+    npm install && npm install mocha gulp -g

-OR, if you just want to start playing with the library run
+OR if you just want to start playing with the library in your project, run

     npm install node-intercom